-NSERC encourages qualified Black and Indigenous students to apply for this award.
 Specific award pathways have been established for Black and Indigenous students.
-Self-Identification is very critical.
+Self-Identification on the application form is very critical.

-CIHR and SSHRC USRA Competition 2023 for Black Student Researchers (NEW)
+CIHR and SSHRC USRA Competition for Black Student Researchers

-The 2023 NSERC USRA competition will include a special SSHRC USRA competition and a CIHR USRA competition for Black students.
-This pilot competition will be run alongside the NSERC USRA competition, and use the existing NSERC USRA online application portal.
+The NSERC USRA competition includes a special SSHRC USRA and a CIHR USRA competition for Black students.
+This competition will be run alongside the NSERC USRA competition, and use the existing NSERC USRA online application portal.
+Students must self-identify as Black and confirm they understand that this information will be shared with the institution to which they apply by checking the relevant box within the application form.

 Students who wish to compete for these awards will: